 Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

-We have read about energy in an earlier article (lesson-8: Force and Energy) in this series of basic Physics articles and now we would be learning more about different kinds of energies and their forms that exist around us.
-It could be mechanical energy, chemical energy, heat energy, potential energy, kinetic energy, electrical energy, nuclear energy etc. One of the nomenclatures for energy that is associated with a moving body is called kinetic energy.
+We have read about energy in an earlier article (lesson-8: Force and Energy) in this series of lessons on basic Physics and now we would be learning in this article about a form of the energy called as kinetic energy.
+It is the energy that is associated with a moving body and is called kinetic energy.
 When a body is moving it has a velocity and due to that, it possesses some energy.
 Have you ever considered from where it got that energy?
-It is simply the work done on this body and pushing it to move with some velocity.
-It means that some force was applied to the body to move it and the force was applied for some time so that it accelerates and moves with even a bigger velocity.
+It is simply the work done on this body by some force which had pushed it to move with some velocity.
+It means that some force was applied to the body to move it and the force was applied for some more time so that the body accelerates and moves with even a greater velocity.
 That time it possesses the maximum kinetic energy.
 Once the force is removed it starts to decelerate and then stops after some time and its kinetic energy reduces to zero.
 While moving if it collides with another body then due to its energy it can damage or even move the other body which was earlier at rest.
 In such a case it would transfer some of its kinetic energy to the other body.
 With remaining energy it will move for some distance and eventually come to a rest.

 We will now study and learn about this entity called as 'Kinetic Energy' in detail in this article.